 The Compensation Committee is responsible for reviewing and considering any revisions to director compensation.
 The Compensation Committee typically reviews a competitive market analysis of director compensation prepared by its independent compensation consultant at least bi-annually as part of its process of evaluating and setting compensation for non-employee directors.
-In December 2022, the Compensation Committee elected to recommend certain changes to director compensation as described below.
-These changes were approved by the Board in February 2023.
-In late 2023, the Board approved additional changes to director compensation effective in 2024.
-See "Executive Compensation - Compensation Discussion and Analysis (CD&A) the Compensation Setting Process - Compensation Consultant" for a discussion of the role of the Compensation Committee's compensation consultant and its evaluation of potential conflicts of interest.
+See "Executive Compensation - Compensation Discussion and Analysis (CD&A) - the Compensation Setting Process - Compensation Consultant" for a discussion of the role of the Compensation Committee's compensation consultant and its evaluation of potential conflicts of interest.

 The Compensation Committee does not seek to benchmark or set compensation at any specific level relative to the peer data.
 Instead, the Compensation Committee uses this information primarily as background with respect to compensation plan design decisions and as a general reference point for pay levels.
-For a list of the peer companies and a description of how they were selected, see "Executive Compensation - Compensation Discussion and Analysis (CD&A) - Fiscal 2023 Executive Compensation - The Compensation Setting Process - Use of a Peer Group."
+For a list of the peer companies and a description of how they were selected, see "Executive Compensation - Compensation Discussion and Analysis (CD&A) - Fiscal 2024 Executive Compensation - The Compensation Setting Process - Use of a Peer Group."